koen-ka/rsschool-cv-2023/README.md

-# Some taxt for readme
+# Some text for readme